Accelerating Data Generation for Nonlinear temporal PDEs via homologous perturbation in solution space: Preliminaries

-Here, \(u^n\) and \(u^{n+1}\) are solutions at \(t_n\) and \(t_{n+1}\); the nonlinear term \(N(u)\) uses \(u^n\) (known from the previous step) to avoid complex coupling.
+Here, \(u^n\) and \(u^{n+1}\) are solutions at \(t_n\) and \(t_{n+1}\); the nonlinear term \(\mathcal{N}(u)\) uses \(u^n\) (known from the previous step) to avoid complex coupling.
 Rearranging and solving the equation (often in the frequency domain, where \(\nabla^2\) becomes \(\text{lap}\)) gives \(u^{n+1}\).
 To build the dataset, start from the initial condition \(u^0\), iterate this process for \(T\) time steps, and collect the spatiotemporal solution pairs \(\{(t_n, u^n, f^n)\}_{n=0}^T\).
-The time complexity of dataset generation with CN is dominated by computing multiple matrix multiplications at each time step.
-Let \(n\) = dimension of the spatial discretization, \(T\) = total time steps, and \(N\) = number of data points.
-For sparse matrices, each computation solve costs \(O(Nn^2)\).
-Thus, the total complexity is \(O(TNn^2)\).
+For 2D equations, spatial discretization uses a Fourier pseudospectral method, and time advancement follows the CN scheme.
+At each time step, the linear diffusion operator is diagonal in spectral space, allowing the linear system to be solved via efficient pointwise operations with complexity $O(N_{dof})$.
+The computational bottleneck lies in evaluating the nonlinear convective term, which requires Fast Fourier Transforms (FFTs) to toggle between physical and spectral spaces, carrying a complexity of $O(N_{dof} \log N_{dof})$.
+Here, $N_{dof} = S_x S_y$ represents the total spatial degrees of freedom.
+Consequently, the overall time complexity for generating $N_{sample}$ independent samples (each with $T$ time steps) is $O(N_{sample} T N_{dof} \log N_{dof})$.